-- (a) Minimum listing period: Equity shares of the issuer have been listed on any stock exchange for a period of at least three years immediately preceding the reference date; - (b) Demat Form: Entire shareholding of the promoter group of the issuer is held in dematerialised form on the reference date. - (c) Average Market Capitalisation: Average market capitalisation of public shareholding of the issuer is at ₹ 1000 crore in case of public issue.
+- (a) Minimum listing period: Equity shares of the issuer have been listed on any stock exchange for a period of at least three years immediately preceding the reference date; - (b) Demat Form: Entire shareholding of the promoter group of the issuer is held in dematerialised form on the reference date. - (c) Average Market Capitalisation: Average market capitalisation of public shareholding of the issuer is at ₹ 1000 crores in case of public issue.

-average market shareholding capitalisation of public It means the sum of a period of one year which the proposed is up to the end of the ssue was approved l quarter preceding the 1 s or th month in ne board of the issuer, as the c ase may be, divided by the number of t tradir ng days.
+EXPLANATION average market capitalisation of public sharehold gnik

-- (d) Annualised trading turnover: Annualised trading turnover of the equity shares of the issuer during 6 calendar months immediately preceding the month of the reference date has been at least 2% of the weighted average number of equity shares listed during such 6 months' period. - (e) Annualized delivery-based trading turnover: Annualized deliverybased trading turnover of the equity shares during six calendar months immediately preceding the month of the reference date has been at least 10% of the annualised trading turnover of the equity shares during such
+It means the sum of daily market capitalisation of public shareholding for a period of one year up to the end of the quarter preceding the month in which the proposed issue was approved by the shareholders or the board of the issuer, as the case may be, divided by the number of trading days.

-6 months' period.
+- (d) Annualised trading turnover: Annualised trading turnover of the equity shares of the issuer during 6 calendar months immediately preceding the month of the reference date has been at least 2% of the weighted average number of equity shares listed during such 6 months' period. - (e) Annualized delivery-based trading turnover: Annualized delivery-based trading turnover of the equity shares during six calendar months immediately preceding the month of the reference date has been at least 10% of the annualised trading turnover of the equity shares during such 6 months' period. - (f) Compliance with Listing Agreement: Issuer has been in compliance with the equity listing agreement or the SEBI(LODR) Regulations, 2015, as applicable, for a period of atleast 3 years immediately preceding the reference date. - (g) Grievances Redressed: Issuer has redressed at least 95% of the complaints received from the investors till the end of the quarter immediately preceding the month of the reference date; - (h) No Prosecution: No show-cause notices have been issued or prosecution proceedings have been initiated by the Board and pending

-- (f) Compliance with Listing Agreement: Issuer has been in compliance with the equity listing agreement or the SEBI(LODR) Regulations, 2015, as applicable, for a period of atleast 3 years immediately preceding the reference date. - (g) Grievances Redressed: Issuer has redressed at least 90% of the complaints received from the investors till the end of the quarter immediately preceding the month of the reference date; - (h) No Prosecution: No show-cause notices have been issued or prosecution proceedings have been initiated by the Board and pending against the issuer or its promoters or whole-time directors as on the reference date; - (i) No Settlement: Issuer or promoter or promoter group or director of the issuer has not settled any alleged violation of securities laws through the consent or settlement mechanism with the Board during 3 years immediately preceding the reference date. - (j) No suspension of Trading: Equity shares of the issuer have not been suspended from trading as a disciplinary measure during last 3 years immediately preceding the reference date. - (k) No conflict of interest: There shall be no conflict of interest between the lead manager(s) and the issuer or its group companies in accordance with the applicable regulations. - (I) Impact of audit qualifications: Impact of audit qualifications, if any and where quantifiable, on the audited accounts of the issuer in respect of those financial years for which such accounts are disclosed in the letter of offer does not exceed 5% of the net profit or loss after tax of the issuer for the respective years.
+- against the issuer or its promoters or whole-time directors as on the reference date: - (i) No Settlement: Issuer or promoter or promoter group or director of the issuer has not settled any alleged violation of securities laws through the consent or settlement mechanism with the Board during 3 years immediately preceding the reference date. - (j) No suspension of Trading: Equity shares of the issuer have not been suspended from trading as a disciplinary measure during last 3 years immediately preceding the reference date. - (k) No conflict of interest: There shall be no conflict of interest between the lead manager(s) and the issuer or its group companies in accordance with the applicable regulations. - (I) Impact of audit qualifications: Impact of audit qualifications, if any and where quantifiable, on the audited accounts of the issuer in respect of those financial years for which such accounts are disclosed in the letter of offer does not exceed 5% of the net profit or loss after tax of the issuer for the respective years.